 "The French and the Americans," Onya said quietly.

 Ngor touched the old man on his shoulder.
 "You must forget about them, Onya.
-Anyone with an eye can see that you paint like an angel."
+Anyone with an eye can see you paint like an angel."

 Next to "Village" is a small water-color called "Kaléidoscope," which shows waves washing on a beach where a man in a skull-cap is mending his net.
-In the distance stands a towering lava dome, oddly reminiscent of the mountain that guards our valley.
+In the distance stands a towering lava dome, oddly reminiscent of the mountain guarding our valley.
 The entire scene is inscribed in an oval cut into brilliantly colored segments, like a stained-glass window from Chartres.

 In these early works, landscape is a reminder of cultural inheritance as well as the reflection of a fractured self.
 In later life, his categories refined by age, Onya began to see all cultures as variants of his immediate surroundings.
-Thus the river in his "Rive Gauche" is in fact our humble Ping, and the lacerated body of the actress in "Manhattan Model" is that of a wretched Hmong from our mountains.
+Thus the river in his "Rive Gauche" is in fact our humble Ping, and the lacerated body of the actress in "Manhattan Model" is a wretched Hmong from our mountains.

-On the landing on the way to the second floor, you will find an alcove that was formerly a visitors' bathroom, for the Domedara was once the mansion of a Hokkien Chinese jade merchant.
+On the landing on the way to the second floor, you will find an alcove formerly a visitors' bathroom, for the Domedara was once the mansion of a Hokkien Chinese jade merchant.
 Here you can view atmospheric photographs of our neighborhood from the early 1960's, when Onya first arrived.
 At the festival of Songkran, a number of redneck farangs are to be seen pouring water over traditionally attired Thai women.
-The caption indicates that some of the foreigners died from celebrating too much.
+The caption indicates some of the foreigners died from celebrating too much.
 Another photo shows the east bank of the Ping with Suthep Mountain in the background, where a man in a loincloth is pinned spread-eagled on an X-shaped crucifix.
 His hair is matted, and his eyes and mouth are wide open.
 In a similar vein, the next photo displays a man tied to a post: he has just been beheaded, and the blood is captured jetting out from his neck in two vertical spurts, crossing at the top before spilling down in a fountain.
 Also worth seeing is a wind-up Victor V phonograph, supposedly the only one of its kind; if you ask permission to play it, you can hear the lovely opening adagio of the Moonlight Sonata.

-On the second floor stands the "Suite Chiang Mai," a series of 26 oils that Onya painted between 1967 and 1968.
-Here you can retrace the paths that Onya would take on his daily walk across town.
+On the second floor stands the "Suite Chiang Mai," a series of 26 oils Onya painted between 1967 and 1968.
+Here you can retrace the paths Onya would take on his daily walk across town.
 Wearing a battered beret, he would be smoking and gesticulating as he made his way past the moat, which he rendered in all its glory, plastic bags and sewage included, next to the Piranesi-like ruins of the old city wall.
 His dark face sweaty under the noonday sun, he would have presented a sorry sight, and the rickshaw-pullers he fended off would have given him one of their sad smiles reserved for eccentrics and imbeciles.
 The "Suite" includes the famous ruined chedi of the Seven Spired Yellow Pagoda, set against the brooding stillness of high monsoon clouds, and also the nine blind singers from the Sunday walking street, seated in a row singing for their supper.

-When Onya first landed in Chiang Mai, the story that he had been born in Bambo and moved as a young man to work in New York didn't pass muster.
+When Onya first landed in Chiang Mai, the story he had been born in Bambo and moved as a young man to work in New York didn't pass muster.
 In this town, where every farang's life is a second act, most biographical claims are met with suspicion.
 The locals didn't believe Bambo was a real place, thinking it entirely imaginary like the equator and the horse latitudes.
 Uncle Jack, our half-Scottish nonagenarian, was convinced that despite his distinguished look, Onya was no more than a butcher from Bangladesh who had traded his halal knife for a paintbrush.
 He also identified Koi, the attractive young woman who showed up soon on Onya's arm, as a former bar tart notorious for fleecing farangs.

 Onya seemed very much in love with her.
 Everyone predicted it wouldn't last beyond the rainy season, but they stayed together for six long years, by which time Onya had spent most of his savings on the upkeep of Koi's aging parents in Isaan, while taking on translation jobs to keep afloat.